Proprietary Intellectual Property: Everything You Need to Know

 - Trademarks and copyright protections are amplified when they are properly filed.
-However, they do not need to be filed in order to exist.
+However, they do not need to be filed to exist.
 They are created automatically, along with their respective intellectual properties.

 Patent protection can be quite powerful.
 Patents effectively prevent reverse engineering of a protected innovation by third parties.
-They also provide protection against "independent discovery" of a reasonably similar innovation.
+They also protect "independent discovery" of reasonably similar innovation.
 No other individual or legal entity is permitted to produce patented items or utilize a patented process for as long as the patent remains active.

 If you are a patent owner, however, others can apply for a license to use, produce, or distribute your product with your approval.
 A patent normally lasts up to 20 years.